agathanon/rr-dev/README.md

 based on observations made by cloudflare in the excellent blog: https://blog.cloudflare.com/technical-breakdown-http2-rapid-reset-ddos-attack/

-no clue if this actually works, but it seems to match the same behavior mentioned in the cloudflare blog, which seems to no longer be available from their blog link.
+no clue if this actually works, but it seems to match the same behavior mentioned in the blog's pcap, which seems to no longer be available from their blog link.

 ## collecting and analyzing